vectionlabs/Salience-1-9B

 Hugging Face

-Salience 1 (9B) by Vection Labs is a dense, 9-billion-parameter vision-language model built on the Qwen3-VL architecture, featuring a Qwen3-8B language model and a native vision encoder.
-It is specifically engineered for hard, practical work, excelling in code generation, agentic tasks, multi-step mathematical reasoning, and visual understanding over images and video.
-The model supports an extensive context window of up to 1 million tokens, making it suitable for processing large codebases or long documents.
-It is optimized for fast inference on modest hardware, including 2x T4 GPUs without GGUF, and is released under the Apache-2.0 license.
+Salience 1 (9B) by Vection Labs is a dense, 9-billion-parameter multimodal vision-language model built on the Qwen3-VL architecture, featuring a Qwen3-8B language model and a native vision encoder.
+It is engineered for hard, practical work, excelling in code generation, agentic tasks, multi-step mathematical reasoning, and visual understanding over images and video.
+The model supports an extended context window of up to 1 million tokens via interleaved multimodal RoPE, making it suitable for processing entire code repositories or long documents.

 Loading preview...

-Salience 1 (9B) is a 9-billion-parameter vision-language model developed by Vection Labs, designed for demanding technical tasks.
-It builds upon the Qwen3-VL architecture, integrating a 36-layer Qwen3-8B language model with a native vision encoder.
-A key differentiator is its focus on code and agentic work, making it highly effective for writing and debugging code, driving tools, and multi-step reasoning.
+Salience 1 (9B) is a 9-billion-parameter multimodal reasoning model developed by Vection Labs, designed for demanding technical applications.
+It builds upon the Qwen3-VL architecture, integrating a Qwen3-8B language model with a native vision encoder.
+This model is specifically optimized for code and agentic/tool use, while maintaining strong capabilities in deep reasoning and multimodal perception.

 Key Capabilities

-• Code & Agentic First: Tuned to produce runnable code and well-formed tool calls, leveraging a coding/DevOps donor model.
+• Code & Agentic First: Tuned to produce runnable code, facilitate repo-scale edits, and generate well-formed tool calls for agentic workflows.

-• Deep Reasoning: Provides structured, inspectable chains of thought for complex math, logic, and code problems.
+• Deep Reasoning: Provides structured, inspectable chains of thought for complex mathematical problems, logic, and code analysis.

-• Efficient Performance: Optimized for fast inference on modest hardware, capable of running on 2x T4 GPUs (fp16 sharded) or a single T4 with 4-bit quantization, and features speculative decoding for 1.5-2.5x speedup.
+• Efficiency: Designed for fast inference on modest hardware, running on 2x T4 GPUs without GGUF (fp16 sharded) or 4-bit on a single T4, and supports speculative decoding for speedups.

 Intended Use Cases